End of TLS 1.1 and legacy cipher support

 The ciphers to be retired include the following:

-December 14th 2020: Weak cipher deprecation in stage and demo environments.
+April 13, 2021: TLS 1.1 deprecation in the stage and demo environments.

-June 8th 2021: TLS 1.1 will be deprecated in the production environment.
+Target: October 31, 2021: TLS 1.0 deprecation in the production environment.

 Read our Preparing for TLS 1.1 removal blog post for advice on how to implement these changes in your integrations.